 Along with collecting photos and videos from groups, there are no limits on storage capacity, and very large video files can be collected and shared (up to 1 GB).
 Media is always maintained at full HD quality.
-Greenfly also makes it easy to communicate with a group and has a built-in private messaging feature that enables administrators to send announcements and requests, or have discussions about specific media assets.
-Greenfly has analytics, too, measuring activity at the user, asset and gallery level.
+Greenfly also makes it easy to communicate with a group and has a built-in private messaging chat function that enables administrators to send announcements and requests or have discussions about specific media assets.
+Greenfly has analytics, too, measuring activity at the user, asset and galler level.
 Greenfly is also built with specific media requests in mind.
-If an organization needs a specific photo or video from a group of users, an admin can provide on-screen sclsripts and even leverage cutting-edge technology that actually enforces camera orientation and duration on a user’s phone while they’re filming.
+If an organization needs a specific photo or video from a group of users, an admin can provide on-screen scripts and leverage cutting-edge technology that actually enforces camera orientation and duration on a user’s phone while they’re filming.

-Greenfly further activates assets after collection, empowering users to share content directly to social media (where the engagement performance is also tracked).
+Greenfly further activates assets after collection, empowering users to share content directly to social media (where social engagement performance is also tracked).
 Users can share photos with groups directly from galleries or in response to a share request (with specific post copy and hashtag suggestions, if desired) from an organization’s administrators.
 There is no more robust platform media collection and distribution platform than Greenfly.
 Greenfly also has some features that increase automation, such as Apple Photos AI-based photo recognition, and it does integrate with third-party sharing platforms (like Dropbox, Box, and Google Drive) and digital asset management systems.

 Google Drive / Google Photos